 - Don’t store your dog’s treats and your dog’s medications in the same place.
 This is a simple way to avoid a dangerous mistake.

-- Don’t hold the open bottle of medication in your hand while giving your dog her dosage.
-She might knock it out of your hand and start chowing down on the spilled medication.
+- Don’t hold the open bottle of medication in your hand while giving your dog their dosage.
+Your curious pooch might knock it out of your hand and start chowing down on the spilled medication.